Ikarosy/SpikingNeRF-of-CASIA/README.md

 SpikingNeRF-T is the TensoRF based spikingnerf.
 Just check and understant how to use autorun.py in Spikingnerf-t. and `python autorun.py`.

-## Declaration & Some nonsignificant Personal Complaints （I just failed holding it back）
+## Declaration & Some Nonsignificant Personal Complaints （I just failed holding it back）

 This project will be updated irregularly until the full version is contained.
 I run this project all by my own.
 I would take responsibility of what I said.
 Do not relate to my affiliation.